This Way Up 17, HULL, 7-8 November 2017

 We’re delighted to announce that THIS WAY UP 17 will take place in Hull on Tuesday 7 & Wednesday 8 November 2017.
 Delegates Passes go on sale in June.

-Three editions of THIS WAY UP, the UK’s annual film exhibition innovation conference, have taken place since 2014: in Newcastle, Manchester and Glasgow.
-2017 will see Hull host the conference, with the dates and venue to be announced.
+Previous editions of the UK’s annual film exhibition innovation conference have been held in Newcastle, Manchester and Glasgow.

 Jointly organised by Film Hubs Scotland, North West Central and North, this gathering invites film exhibitors from across the UK and Europe to come together to explore new ideas, emerging audience trends and the future of cinema.
 Be in the room with key figures from the sector – previous speakers have included renowned filmmakers, BFI, BBC, Little White Lies, Sheffield Doc/Fest and Screen International.

 THIS WAY UP is essential for anyone wishing to develop practical skills, discover new models and collaborate with like-minded innovators.

 This Way Up 16 took place in Glasgow on 29 & 30 November 2016 with over 310 delegates and contributors engaged in 25 sessions, workshops, talks and events.
 Relive the conference experience, or catch up on anything you missed, via our handy round-up:

 - All the twitter chat as it happened has been captured in our Day One & Day Two Storify.
 And the lovely ICO also put together their own Storify which offers a fresh angle on the event.

 - In addition to expertly chairing our ‘Personal Realities’ session, Screen International’s Tom Grater explored changing audiences, ticket pricing and virtual reality in “This Way Up 2016 wrap: audiences, VR in the spotlight“.